 That’s especially true since Rural Resources came to serve Lincoln County in 2010.

 “It was a milestone – the first time we’ve expanded our core territory since 1965,” said former Executive Director Barry Lamont, who joined the agency 20 years ago.

 Other major changes?
 Rural Resources assumed greater responsibilities for employment programs and job training, opened Head Start schools, added transportation services, and developed housing for low-income families, seniors and the disabled.
-The Family Support Center was created to serve victims of domestic violence, child sexual abuse and other crimes.
+Victim Services (formerly Family Support Center) was created to serve victims of domestic violence, child sexual abuse and other crimes.

 In the future, Barry says he hopes the agency can help lead economic development efforts to actually help create more jobs for the area.